 3. B.S.–Biological Systems Engineering

-- A GPA of 2.0 for all courses not included in 3, above.
+- A grade point average of at least 2.00 for all courses not included in requirement 3.

 Chemistry, 5–9 credits